Home » Income-Driven Repayment

 Courts Blocking SAVE Plan Cause Chaos for Student Loan Borrowers, Advocates Warn

-Two federal courts issued sweeping orders blocking key elements of President Biden’s SAVE plan this past Monday, June 24, 2024.
+Two federal courts issued sweeping orders blocking key elements of President Biden’s SAVE plan on June 24, 2024.
 SAVE, which stands for Saving on a Valuable Education, is a new income-driven repayment (IDR) plan that the administration has been touting as the most favorable plan ever created

 The two rulings halt different elements of the SAVE plan but don’t strike down the program completely — at least, not yet.
 The judges involved have reached different legal conclusions about the SAVE plan, and the Education Department has promised to appeal the decisions.
 Together, these actions have injected enormous uncertainty for borrowers, who already had a complex array of federal student loan forgiveness and repayment plans to navigate amidst an ever-changing landscape.